Kaiyrkhan/HCIA-openGauss/3_installation_SingleNode.md

-# Installation on a Single Node
+# Server-based installation on a Single Node

 ```shell